 Don’t forget, when making bread with your starter NEVER use it all up or you’ll have to begin from the beginning all over again.
 Keep a bit in the bottom of the jar and carrying on feeding it.

-Feeding your start should now be about once a week (when you have it in the fridge – see below).
+Feeding your starter should now be about three times a fortnight (when you have it in the fridge – see below) – that is more than once a week, sometimes twice.
 Use equal amounts of flour and water, about a ladle full of each and whisk it in lightly with a fork.

-When you have the wild yeast established and get into a routine of feeding it, you will need to scoop out a little of the starter before a feed if you have not depleted it by making a lot of bread (you don’t have to do this at every feed, just when your jar is getting towards being full).
-The reasons are twofold: firstly you’ll quickly get much more starter than you need and it’ll fill up your jar.
-Secondly, it seems to invigorate the yeast a little more if there is a more even ratio between the amount of existing starter and the water and flour you’re putting in – this is just my observation but it seems to be more active if it has to work harder.
+When you have the wild yeast established and get into a routine of feeding it, you may need to scoop out a little of the starter before a feed if you have not depleted it by making a lot of bread (you don’t have to do this at every feed, just when your jar is getting towards being full).
+The reasons are twofold: firstly you’ll quickly get much more starter than you need and it’ll fill up your jar if you’re not a very regular sourdough baker.
+Secondly, it seems to invigorate the yeast a little more if there is a more even ratio between the amount of existing starter and the water and flour you’re putting in – this is just my own cursory observation (I’ve no hard proof) but it seems to me to be more active if it has to work harder.

-Slow it down by keeping it in the fridge once it’s got past the first few days, unless you intend to make sourdough every couple of days.
+Slow your wild yeast’s activity down by keeping it in the fridge once it’s got past its first few days, unless you intend to make sourdough every couple of days.
 The cold inhibits yeast (though doesn’t kill it) so will slow it’s biological process down.
 It’s now best to not have the lid completely tight on the jar too.

 If you’re going on holiday you can help your pet survive by feeding it a bit more flour than usual and a bit less water – this drier environment slows the yeast as there is more carbohydrate to eat through but it’s a bit more difficult.
 This, combined with sticking in a fridge will allow it to last much longer between feeds.

 Don’t panic if you’ve not fed it for a few days and it’s all ‘gone a bit watery’.
 That’s the yeast excreting alcohol as it respires, because it’s run out of carbohydrate (flour) to eat.
-Just pour this liquid off (usually called ‘hooch’) and then immediately feed the yeast – all should be well.
+Just pour this liquid (called hooch) off and then immediately feed the yeast – all should be well.
 I have (ahem) done this many times to my yeast and it’s always come back well.